ahmadjamalkta/inet-showcases/visualizer/transportconnection/doc/index.rst

 The :ned:`TransportConnectionVisualizer` module (also part of :ned:`IntegratedVisualizer`) displays color-coded icons above the two endpoints of an active, established transport layer level connection.
-The icons will appear when the connection is established, and disappear when it is closed.
+The icons will appear when the connection is established and disappear when it is closed.
 Naturally, there can be multiple connections open at a node, thus there can be multiple icons.
 Icons have the same color at both ends of the connection.
 In addition to colors, letter codes (A, B,